philip-edekobi/Battleship-Game/README.md

 <p>
     I learnt HTML and CSS, then proceeded to VanillaJs.<br/>
-    And I told myself, to move on and convince myself that I'm ready for MERN, why not build a project.
+    And I told myself, "to move on and convince myself that I'm ready for MERN, why not build a project".
 </p>
 And i decided to share it....soooo, dig in folks.